 The most English city in the country, it sees all the nationalities parade.
-Famous for its casino, racecourse and beaches, it is one of the most pleasant seaside resorts.
+Famous for its casino, racecourse and

 It was also particularly appreciated by King Leopold II and turned it into a cosmopolitan city at the beginning of the 20th century.